Establishing a National Research Data Infrastructure – NFDICopyright: Mario Irrmischer

 - NFDI4Ing – National Research Data Infrastructure for Engineering Sciences (Engineering Sciences)

-When deciding the successful proposals, the GWK followed the recommendations of the NFDI expert panel, which proposed the nine initiatives for funding following an intensive review and evaluation process by the GWK.
-You can view the DFG's statistical evaluation of the funded consortia in German.
+In their funding decision, the GWK followed the recommendations of the NFDI expert panel, which proposed the above nine initiatives for funding following an intensive review and evaluation process by the GWK.
+You can view the DFG's statistical evaluation (de) of the funded consortia on the DFG website.

+The calls for proposals are managed by the DFG.
+In total, there will be three rounds of calls to select successful consortial proposals, held in 2019, 2020, and 2021.
+Statistical information on applications received are already available for the 2019 and 2020 rounds.
 A meeting of the expert committtee is scheduled to take place at the end of March 2021.
-Recommendations for funding will then be communicated to the Joint Science Conference GWK.
-For further information, please also vitis the DFG website.
+Recommendations for funding in the second round will then be communicated to the Joint Science Conference GWK.
+The final decision by the GWK will be announced in June 2021.
+For further information, please also visit the DFG website.

-An overview of all consortia planned so far is available for download: Proposal-submitting consortia (de).
+An overview of all consortia planned so far and their respective letters of intent is available for download at: Proposal-Submitting Consortia (de).

-If you have any NFDI-related questions, please contact the ServiceDesk.
-The RDM Team is looking forward to receiving your questions and comments!
+If you have any questions on the NFDI, please get in touch with the ServiceDesk.
+The RDM Team is looking forward to hearing from you!

 - German Research Foundation DFG: NDFI-Related Information on the Submission of Proposals, Calls for Proposals, and more. (de)